larseggert/bcp45bis/draft-eggert-bcp45bis.md

 appoint a moderator who is serving in such a role.
 If a moderator is selected for the IESG or IAB, they will step down from the moderator team.

-Apart from appointing moderators, the IETF Chair should stay away from the day-to-day operation and management of the moderator team.
-This has been in practice for a while, and the moderator team has independently maintained definitions of abuse patterns {{MOD-UPC}} and operating procedures
+Apart from appointing moderators, the IETF Chair should refrain from the day-to-day operation and management of the moderator team.
+The moderator team will independently define, publish, and execute their roles according to a set of operating procedures {{MOD-SOP}} and abuse patterns {{MOD-UPC}}.
-{{MOD-SOP}} for them.
-The moderator team should reach out to the IETF Chair for any conflict resolution in a timely manner.
+The moderator team should reach out to the
+IETF Chair for any conflict resolution in a timely manner.

 Because a moderator serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the moderator team -